The geometry of maximal representations of surface groups into SO(2,n): Introduction

-\textbf{Acknowledgments.} When we started this project, Olivier Guichard and Anna Wienhard very kindly shared their working notes on Einstein structures associated to Hitchin representations with us.
+When we started this project, Olivier Guichard and Anna Wienhard very kindly shared their working notes on Einstein structures associated to Hitchin representations with us.
+In addition, Olivier Guichard carefully read a previous version of this paper and sent us numerous remarks.
 For this we are very grateful.

 The authors gratefully acknowledge support from the NSF grants DMS-1107452, 1107263 and 1107367 “RNMS: GEometric structures And Representation varieties” (the GEAR Network).
-N. Tholozan's research is partially supported by the ANR project : DynGeo.
+N. Tholozan's research is partially supported by the ANR project DynGeo (ANR-11-BS01-013).
 B. Collier's research is supported by the National Science Foundation under Award No. 1604263.